 Russia - Inflation

-FocusEconomics panelists see inflation ending 2020 at 3.5%, which is down 0.2 percentage points from last month’s forecast.
-For 2021, participants project inflation to end the year at 3.7%.
+FocusEconomics panelists see inflation ending 2020 at 3.8%, which is unchanged from last month’s forecast.
+For 2021, participants project inflation to end the year at 3.5%.

 Russia - Inflation Data